DATA-606-SPRING-2023-TUE/Sivaji_Data_606/Docs/draft_proposal.md

 # Dataset:
 * This data set provides the provisional death counts due to various causes and diseases among people of Hispanic origin in the United States for different age         groups and sex.
 The dataset provides deaths from 2019 through 2021.
 The dataset is extracted from “data.gov” website and this dataset has 3960 rows and 24           columns.
+* Data publisher is: Centers for Disease Control and Prevention
 * The following columns are in the dataset:
   * AnalysisDate –
   * Date Of Death Year –